kx0101/LoginRegister/README.md

 - ## Hashed Password

-We're using a bcrypt to hash the passwords.
+We're using bcrypt to hash the passwords.

 <img src="screenshots/hashedPassword.png">